editorconfig/specification/index.rst

 format accepted by gitignore. ``[`` and ``]`` are allowed in the Section Names.
 Forward slashes (``/``) are used as path separators and Backslashes (``\\``) are not allowed as path separators (even on Windows).
-Comments should always go individual lines.
+Comments should always go on individual lines.
 EditorConfig files should be UTF-8 encoded, with either CRLF or LF line separators.

 Glob Expressions